Atrocity propaganda

 Atrocity propaganda is the spreading of information about the crimes committed by an enemy, which can be factual, but often includes or features deliberate fabrications or exaggerations.
 This can involve photographs, videos, illustrations, interviews, and other forms of information presentation or reporting.

 The inherently violent nature of war means that exaggeration and invention of atrocities often becomes the main staple of propaganda.
 Patriotism is often not enough to make people hate the enemy, and propaganda is also necessary.
 "So great are the psychological resistances to war in modern nations", wrote Harold Lasswell, "that every war must appear to be a war of defense against a menacing, murderous aggressor.
 There must be no ambiguity about who the public is to hate."
 Human testimony may be unreliable even in ordinary circumstances, but in wartime, it can be further muddled by bias, sentiment, and misguided patriotism.

 According to Paul Linebarger, atrocity propaganda leads to real atrocities, as it incites the enemy into committing more atrocities, and, by heating up passions, it increases the chances of one's own side committing atrocities, in revenge for the ones reported in propaganda.
 Atrocity propaganda might also lead the public to mistrust reports of actual atrocities.
 In January 1944, Arthur Koestler wrote of his frustration at trying to communicate what he had witnessed in Nazi-occupied Europe: the legacy of anti-German stories during World War I, many of which were debunked in the postwar years, meant that these reports were received with considerable amounts of skepticism.

 Like propaganda, atrocity rumors detailing exaggerated or invented crimes perpetrated by enemies are also circulated to vilify the opposing side.
 The application of atrocity propaganda is not limited to times of conflict but can be implemented to sway public opinion and create a casus belli to declare war.

-Atrocity story

-In the context of cults and apostasy the term atrocity story, also referred to as atrocity tale, as defined by the American sociologists David G. Bromley and Anson D. Shupe refers to the symbolic presentation of action or events (real or imaginary) in such a context that they are made flagrantly to violate the (presumably) shared premises upon which a given set of social relationships should be conducted.
-The recounting of such tales is intended as a means of reaffirming normative boundaries.
-By sharing the reporter's disapproval or horror, an audience reasserts normative prescription and clearly locates the violator beyond the limits of public morality.
-The term was coined in 1979 by Bromley, Shupe, and Joseph Ventimiglia.

-Bromley and others define an atrocity as an event that is perceived as a flagrant violation of a fundamental value.
-It contains the following three elements: